mewais/HeterogeneousKubernetesCluster/README.md

   - After the script is done, it will generate an `init.log` file which you should keep, it will also generate two shell scripts for adding extra masters and workers.
 - Copy `hosts` and `master-02_setup.sh` to the second master.
   - The script will insert the hosts into the `/etc/hosts` file
-  - the script will copy the add master script from host1 and will ask you for the password (for scp).
+  - the script will copy the add master script from `master-01` and will ask you for the password (for scp).
 - Repeat the same process with `master-03_setup.sh`
   - This is really exactly the same as `master-02_setup.sh`, it just has lower priority for keepalived.
-- Copy `hosts` and `worker_setup.sh` to your workers and storage workers
+- Copy `hosts` and `worker_setup.sh` to your workers, storage workers, and FPGA workers.
 - On each worker, run `./worker_setup.sh`
   - This will copy the worker join script from master-01 and join the cluster
 - Copy `~/.kube/config` from `master-01` to your local machine, this allows you to run `kubectl` command from your local machine without having to SSH.
-- Visit the `deployments` directory to find some useful deployments, including storage.
+- Visit the `deployments` directory to find some useful deployments, including storage, monitoring, and a local image registry.

 ## IPs
 ### Service